A compilation of videos showing the Patituce & Associates team at work and conversing with clients.

-Akron Criminal Defense Attorney
+Akron Criminal Defense Lawyers

 Individuals convicted of a criminal charge in Akron may incur severe penalties, including jail time, monetary fines, and probation.
 In addition, numerous collateral consequences may damage many aspects of their life.

 When people in Akron face criminal charges, they routinely call Patituce & Associates, LLC for all their legal needs.
 Once we enter an appearance in your criminal case, we can begin aggressively fighting for your legal rights and advocating for your interests.
 We can also gather necessary evidence in your case, plan a solid legal defense to advocate at trial or negotiate with a state prosecutor for a favorable plea deal.
+Our team will work hard to secure the best possible result in your case, up to a complete case dismissal.

 Contact our firm to discuss your situation with a trusted Akron Criminal Defense Lawyer.
 Someone is ready to speak with you 24/7.

-We know you have many options when securing legal representation in a criminal case.
+• We know you have many options when securing legal representation in a criminal case.
 The skilled Akron criminal defense lawyers at Patituce & Associates, LLC can meet with you right away to review your pending criminal charges and explore all available legal options.

 Sometimes, that might mean formulating a robust legal defense to your pending criminal charge.
 It might also mean arranging a favorable plea deal with the state prosecutor.